JetBrains/teamcity-documentation/topics/build-failure-conditions.md

 When your build uses code examining tools like code coverage, duplicates finders, or inspections, it generates various numeric metrics.
 For these metrics, you can specify a threshold which, when exceeded, will fail a build.

-In general, there are two ways to configure this build fail condition:
+In general, there are two ways to configure this build failure condition:
 * A _build metric_ exceeds or is less than the specified constant value (threshold).
 For example, _Fail build if_ its "_build duration (secs)_", compared to the constant value, is "_more_" than "_300_".
 In this case, a build will fail if it runs more than 300 seconds.